 Where should I go to receive advisement about the Dental Hygiene pathway?

-The Advising and Counseling Department at Perimeter College has trained counselors available for student advisement.
+The University Advisement Center at Perimeter College has trained counselors available for student advisement.
 When you enroll at Perimeter College, you will meet with an advisor at your new student orientation.
-You can also the call Advising & Counseling department to make an appointment to speak with an advisor.
-You should discuss your plans of pursuing the Dental Hygiene pathway at this meeting.
+If you are transferring to the college and do online orientation to the college, you can call the University Advisement Center to make an appointment to speak with an advisor.
+At this meeting, you should discuss your plans of pursuing the Dental Hygiene pathway.
 Your college advisor will develop a course progression map for you to follow for the general education coursework necessary for applying to the dental hygiene program.
-Only general information about the program is offered at the department office.
-At the department level, we do not have trained counselors and so we cannot review transcripts.
+Only general information about the program is offered at the Dental Hygiene office.
+At the department level, there are no trained counselors to review transcripts and plan a course progression map.

 What classes are needed before I can apply to your program?